Ultra Marathon Runner Richard Donovan Returns to Extreme Running After Bilateral Partial Knee Replacement

 I mean, before, before this, you know, I was limping walking my dog, you know, nobody should be doing that in their fifties, and nobody should accept that that's their lot.
 And because there are solutions and you know, the proof is here.
 Now I'm able to run again.
 I'm able to organize events like this and run around while I'm down here just over a week ago, I climbed the highest volcano in the world at 22,549 feet in the end is, and none of this would've been possible without Dr. Stone.
 So big shout out to Dr. Stone.
 Thank you for getting me down here.
 Get me back on the road.
 It's so good.
 It's almost like I wish I was born it, the surgery, isn't the end of something.
 It's the beginning of something new and positive, you know, once you have the solution and I know I have the solution, you know, that's what you look towards the future.

-Richard traveled all the way from Galway, Ireland to San Francisco where Dr. Stone performed a successful partial knee replacement surgery on Richard's left knee in June of 2019 and another partial knee replacement on his right knee in 2020.
+Traveling from Galway, Ireland to the Robotic Joint Center in San Francisco, Richard underwent a successful partial knee replacement on his left knee in June 2019, performed by Dr. Stone.
+A second partial knee replacement on his right knee followed in 2020.

-One year after his second of two partial knee replacements, Richard embarked on a remarkable run across the continental United States.
-He started his TransUSA Run at the Boston Marathon in April and finished his run 3,200 miles and 16 states later at the Santa Monica Pier in California.
-Running 40+ miles per day on his partial knee replacements, it was a truly phenomenal accomplishment and an absolute inspiration to injured athletes everywhere.
-You may read about Richard's finish in this Irish Times article
+One year later, he undertook a truly remarkable feat: a run across the continental United States.
+Starting at the Boston Marathon in April, Richard ran more than 3,200 miles through 16 states, ultimately finishing at the Santa Monica Pier in California.
+Averaging over 40 miles a day on two partial knee replacements, his journey was nothing short of phenomenal and an inspiration to injured athletes everywhere.
+You can read more about his achievement in this Irish Times article.

-For more on Richard's treatment, check out a full feature of his story in the article from Triathlete Magazine "Can I Still Run After Knee Replacement Surgery?"
+For a deeper look into Richard's treatment and recovery, check out his full story featured in Triathlete Magazine: "Can I Still Run After Knee Replacement Surgery?"

 STORY UPDATE: Here's our interview with Richard right after his 3,200-mile cross-country trek

-Find out how our robotic surgery can help you run after knee replacement
+Find out how robotic surgery can help you run after knee replacement